gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ![](./images/maintenance-window.png)

 EVERY shoot cluster reconciles once per day during the so-called "maintenance window".
-A user can confine the rollout of spec changes to this window.
+You can confine the rollout of spec changes to this window.

 Additionally, the daily reconciliation will help pick up all kind of version changes.
 When a new Gardener version was rolled out to the landscape, shoot clusters will pick up any changes during their next reconciliation.
 For example, if a new Calico version is introduced to fix some bug, it will automatically reach all shoots.